-Years later when I was 15, my mom reconnected with the LDS church again.
+Years later, when I was around 15, my mom reconnected with the LDS church again.
 I was a bit reluctant to go back to church, but my mom ended up convincing me.
 I loved the church, especially when it came to the youth activities the church would host.
 I wasn’t that much of a worthy priesthood holder when it came to the church leaders.
-My interest in girls got me in a lot of trouble, but still for some reason my bishop at that time saw some potential in me.
-I was always repenting everyday because I was made to believe that I wasn’t a worthy person before God.
+My interest in girls got me in a lot of trouble, but still for some reason my Bishop at that time saw some potential in me.
+I was always repenting every day because I was made to believe that I wasn’t a worthy person before God.
 The amount of guilt I would feel after “sinning” was so unbearable.
 I strived my hardest to be worthy of God.
-My mom and bishop advised me to go on a mission.
-Each time I would say no, they would say things to me that made me feel even more unworthy of God’s blessings.
+My mom and Bishop advised me to go on a mission.
+Each time I would say no, I would be made to feel even more unworthy of God’s blessings.

-My family at that time was facing a major financial crisis.
-A lot of the time there wasn’t any food at home and my brother and I would get sent out of school because we couldn’t afford it.
-The only option I was left with after I was done with high school was to go on a mission, because I knew it would give my mom an easy time by me laying off some load.
-I was still reluctant to go on mission, so I asked God for guidance.
-Immediately, I came across a verse in the book of Proverbs 3:5-6, which said that I should trust God fully and not lean to my own understanding.
-To me that was the answer I was seeking from God and so I went on a mission even though I never wanted to go.
+My family at that time was facing a major financial crisis and acquiring some of our basic needs was sometimes hard.
+The only option I was left with after I was done with high school was to go on a mission, because I knew it would give my mom an easy time by laying off some load.
+I was still reluctant to go on a mission, so I asked God for guidance.
+Immediately I came across a verse in the book of Proverbs 3:5-6, which said that I should trust God fully and not lean to my own understanding.
+To me, that was the answer I was seeking from God and so I went on a mission, even though I never wanted to go.
 I left in September 2020.
 I was 21 at that time.

 FRANZEN RAY MWALO